Quantum metric and localization in a quasicrystal: Methods

-where $n$ enumerates all sites in a finite chain.
-This work considers the localization properties of the resulting electronic eigenstates and their relation to the spectrum of the energy eigenvalues, solved by exact diagonalization.
-Although we only consider a Fibonacci chain with hopping modulation, equivalent results can be obtained for onsite modulations using an established mapping~\cite{kraus12}.

-The quasicrystalline sequence of hopping terms $(t_n)$ results from successive concatenations of longer and longer approximants, following the Fibonacci recursion relation.
-The two shortest, trivial, approximants are $F_0 = t_S$ and $F_1 = t_L$, and then with all others obtained through $F_n = F_{n-2}F_{n-1}$.
-Thus, the shortest non-trivial approximants are

-This recursive construction makes the Fibonacci chain scale invariant.
-For example, $F_2$ appears three times in $F_5$, $F_3$ appears twice, and $F_4$ once.
-The scale-invariance is also seen from the fact that each approximant can be obtained from the previous, shorter one using the inflation rules~\cite{jagannathan21}

-As a direct consequence, the Hamiltonian, and thus the energy spectrum and wave functions, also become scale invariant.

-Approximants can alternatively be built using the 'cut-and-project' method~\cite{you88}, which emphasizes the long-range structure of the chain.
-It consists of cutting a stripe from a tilted 2D square lattice, and projecting the sites it contains onto a 1D line, as illustrated in Fig.~\ref{fig:construction}(a).
+The Fibonacci chain, but also its finite approximants, can be built using the `cut-and-project' method~\cite{you88}, which highlights the long-range structure of the chain.
+It consists of cutting a stripe from a tilted 2D square lattice, and projecting the sites it contains onto a 1D line, as illustrated in Fig.~\ref{fig:chainfrac}(a).
 When projected along the line-cut direction, the bonds along the $a$-axis result in long bonds $t_L$, whereas bonds along the $b$-axis project as short bonds $t_S$.
-The slope of the tilted square lattice, $\tan(\alpha)$, entirely determines the obtained chain: rational slopes correspond to periodic chains, while irrational slopes give rise to true quasicrystals.
-The Fibonacci chain corresponds to a slope equal to the golden mean $\tan(\alpha) = \frac{1+\sqrt{5}}{2}$.
-Rational slopes close to this ratio lead to the approximants $(F_n)$.
+The slope of the tilted square lattice, $\tan(\alpha)$, entirely determines the obtained chain: rational slopes correspond to periodic chains, while quadratically irrational slopes give rise to true quasicrystals.
+The Fibonacci chain corresponds to a slope equal to the inverse golden mean $\tan(\alpha) = \frac{2}{1+\sqrt{5}}$.
+Slopes given by ratios of consecutive terms of the Fibonacci sequence ($3/2$, $5/3$, $8/5$, $13/8$...) result in finite sections of the full Fibonacci chain repeating periodically.
+Such sequences are called finite approximants and labelled $F_n$, $n\in \mathbb{N}$.